Robotics-BUT/MPC-MAP-Student/book_src/resources/assignment_1_uncertainty/text.md

 ## Submission

-To implement the tasks, use the `algorithm` directory only, do not modify the rest of the simulator.
-The solution must work in the fresh simulator without any errors, and must generate the graphical outputs contained in the report
+To implement the tasks, use the `algorithm` directory only; do not modify the rest of the simulator.
+The solution must work in the fresh simulator without any errors, and must generate the graphical outputs contained in the report.

 Create a single A4 report that will briefly describe your solution (few sentences for each task and an image, if makes sense).